muddv/solid-log/README.md

 -   [x] make sure api error is visible on mobile
 -   [x] add favicon to index.html
 -   [ ] change form action url from localhost
--   [ ] add brach with mock backend and have option to display success state for backendless deploy
+-   [x] add option to display success state for backendless deploy
+-   [ ] add branch with mock backend which showcases "real" logic
 -   [x] add favicon
 -   [x] display correct url when user tries to visit `protected` pages and is sent away
 -   [x] clean up code, use `function()` insted of `const = () => {}`